Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Introduction

 where $\mathbf{x}=(x_1,x_2)\in\mr^2$, $\rho$ is the density, $\Phi$ is the velocity potential such that $\nabla_{\mathbf{x}}\Phi=:(u,v)=\mathbf{v}$ is the flow velocity, and $B_0$ is the Bernoulli constant determined by the incoming flow and/or boundary conditions.
 For a polytropic gas, by scaling,

 where $c(\r)$ is the sound speed.
 For the isothermal case, $\g=1$,

 as the limiting case when $\g\to 1$.
-In this paper, we focus mainly on the case $\gamma>1$, since the similar argument works when $\gamma=1$.
+In this paper, we focus mainly on the case $\gamma>1$, since a similar argument works when $\gamma=1$.

-As shown in Fig. \ref{Fig1}, we consider two piecewise constant Riemann data with the left state -- State $(1)$: $(\r_1,u_1,0), u_1>0$, and the right state -- State $(0)$: $(\r_0,0,0)$, separated by a vertical shock $S_0$ and above the wedge with the corner angle $\theta_w=\pi-\sigma$, where $\sigma\in(0,\pi)$.
+As shown in Fig. \ref{Fig1}, we consider two piecewise constant Riemann data with the left state, State $(1)$: $(\r_1,u_1,0), u_1>0$, and the right state, State $(0)$: $(\r_0,0,0)$, separated by a vertical shock $S_0$ and above the wedge with the corner angle $\theta_w=\pi-\sigma$, where $\sigma\in(0,\pi)$.
 As this incident shock passes through the wedge, the incident shock interacts with the sonic circle and becomes a transonic shock.
 On the other hand, physical observation and numerical analysis {\cite{Skews,ST}} indicate that, when a shock is diffracted by a convex cornered wedge, at least a characteristic discontinuity (vortex sheet or entropy wave) should be generated.
-Therefore, we are interested in the question whether any solution of the Lighthill problem, governed by the potential flow equation, is irregular at the wedge corner; that is, a regular solution, which is Lipschitz at the corner, does not exist, where the exact notion of regular solutions will be given in \S \ref{regularsolution}.
+Mathematically, to confirm this phenomenon, one needs to show the nonexistence of regular solutions of the Lighthill problem.
+Therefore, we are interested in the question of whether any solution of the Lighthill problem, governed by the potential flow equation, is irregular at the wedge corner; that is, a regular solution, which is Lipschitz at the corner, does not exist, where the exact notion of regular solutions will be given in \S \ref{regularsolution}.

-In this paper, we prove the non-existence of regular solutions to this Riemann data when the initial left state $(\rho_1, u_1,0)$ is subsonic, {\it i.e.}, $u_1<c_1$.
-Then the pseudo-velocity $(U,V)=(u_1,0)$ at the origin is pseudo-subsonic, and the degenerate boundary is the sonic circle centered at $(u_1,0)$ with radius $c_1$.
+In this paper, we prove the nonexistence of regular solutions to this Riemann data when the initial left state $(\rho_1, u_1,0)$ is subsonic, {\it i.e.}, $u_1<c_1$.
+Then the pseudo-velocity $(U,V)=(u_1,0)$ at the origin is pseudosubsonic, and the degenerate boundary is the sonic circle centered at $(u_1,0)$ with radius $c_1$.
 One of the main ingredients in our analysis is to develop a weak maximum principle at the wedge corner for the velocity in a special direction by the integration method.
-It is well-known that, if a regular solution is assumed to have a $C^1$--velocity at the wedge corner, then we can directly apply Hopf's maximum principle to the directional derivative of the potential function to reach a contradiction.
-However, it does not apply directly to the solution that is not $C^2$--continuous.
-Therefore, it is the key point in \S \ref{conclusion} to develop the weak maximum principle without the $C^2$--continuity of the solution.
+It is well known that, if a regular solution is assumed to have a $C^1$-velocity at the wedge corner, then we can directly apply Hopf's maximum principle to the directional derivative of the potential function to reach a contradiction.
+However, it does not apply directly to the solution that is not $C^2$-continuous.
+Therefore, it is the key point in \S \ref{conclusion} to develop the weak maximum principle without the $C^2$-continuity of the solution.